Awesomej26/Awesomej26.github.io/_posts/2018-09-24-Introduction-to-IT.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I read the manual carefully and, using the information inside, made more progress in fuze box.</td>
+    <td>I learnt how to plug and code fuze box in order to make the LED flash every other second.</td>
   </tr>
   <tr>
     <td>What limited my learning?
-Which habits do I need to work on? </td>
+Which habits do I need to </td>
   </tr>
   <tr>
-    <td>The fact that my partner was not present at the IT lesson hindered my progress a bit as it is far easier and faster to work with her partner than to work alone.</td>
+    <td>Our computer/fuze box was unusually difficult to set up and unfortunately took up a lot of our lesson time.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will try and overcome any sudden obstacles that might get in the way of my learning such as my partner not being present.</td>
+    <td>I will try hope that the fuze box can be set up as normal and will not require changing monitors or fuze boxes.</td>
   </tr>
 </table>